Xoraurea/tpp-executive/documentation/executive/README.md

 - `loaded` : boolean – Represents whether the player has loaded a save/started a new game.
 - `traits` : Array\<string\> – An array of user-selectable traits for customisation.
 - `customTraits` : Array\<string\> – An array containing every trait added by modifications through Executive.
+- `customPropositions` : Array\<CustomProposition\> – An array containing every custom legislative proposition added by modifications through Executive.
 - `triggerNextTurn()` – Trigger the next in-game turn.
 - `changeStatewidePartyID(stateId, sourceParty, destParty, percentage)` – Move a percentage amount of voters identifying with one party to a different party in the given state.
 - `createGeneralOfficeMessage(title, message, character)` – Create a message in the Summary tab of the Office pane.
 - `createCityNews(title, message, character, week)` – Create a city-wide news item in the News pane.
 - `createStateNews(title, message, character, week)` – Create a state-wide news item in the News pane.
 - `createNationalNews(title, message, character, week)` – Create a nationwide news item in the News pane.
+- `registerTrait(traitName)` – Register a new trait for characters.
+- `registerProposition(propObject, propLevel, startState)` – Register a new custom legislative proposition to be added to player bills.

 ## Executive.data